 - Three Innovating Ideas for Online Ministry Growth

-From a pastoral (or any leadership, helping profession) perspective it is not possible to give every person who comes to you your undivided attention, especially if your desire is to influence and impact more than a small group of people.
+From a leadership, helping profession perspective, it is not possible to give every person who comes to you your undivided attention, especially if you desire to influence and impact others who are looking for your care.

-Thousands upon thousands of people have received Jesus’ care, but only a small number of them received his direct, consistent, undivided, and skilled attention.
-In some cases He would retreat from people, who wanted face time with Him (Matthew 13:36).
-Other times He would distance Himself from His family if they were not in step with His objectives (Mark 3:33).
+Thousands have received Jesus’ care, but only a small number of them experienced His direct, undivided, and skilled attention.
+Sometimes He would retreat from people who wanted face time with Him (Matthew 13:36).
+Other times He distanced Himself from His family if they were not in-step with His objectives (Mark 3:33).

 - Why would He do this?

-- Why is it important for us to think about this concept?
+- Why is it vital for you to think about this worldview?

-- What can we learn about Jesus’ discipleship methodology and time prioritization?
+- What can you learn about Jesus’ discipleship methodology and time prioritization practices?

-The Christian community needs to learn how to distinguish between giving people their attention versus giving them their care.
-Paul’s teaching to the Ephesians seems to imply this idea.
+The Christian community needs to learn how to distinguish between giving people their attention and giving them their care.
+Paul’s teaching to the Ephesians implies this idea.

-Then [Jesus] broke the loaves and gave them to the disciples, and the disciples gave them to the crowds. – Matthew 14:9 (ESV)
+Then He broke the loaves and gave them to the disciples, and the disciples gave them to the crowds. – Matthew 14:9

 - My wife